MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-npm.md

 #### [Other](#tab/Other/)

-If you're developing on a non-Windows platform and need to authenticate with Azure Artifacts, you will need to create a personal access token, encode it in Base64, and then add it to your user-level .npmrc file.
+If you're developing on a non-Windows platform and need to authenticate with Azure Artifacts, you'll need to create a personal access token, encode it in Base64, and then add it to your user-level .npmrc file.

 1. Generate a [personal access token](../organizations/accounts/use-personal-access-tokens-to-authenticate.md) with **packaging read and write** scopes.